ljvillanueva/soundecology/README.md

 soundecology
 =========

-R package with indices for soundscape ecology and other research in ecology that uses audio recordings.
+R package with functions to calculate indices for soundscape ecology and other ecology research that uses audio recordings.

 Scripts are being tested with the original to confirm that the code is correct.